lfsmen/findsit/README.md

 # guiding principles - sensor pairing
 - RF tags under seat, with a piezoelectric sensor.
 - When pressure is effected on the seat, the RF tag triggers and communicates with the closest table.
+- When a table receives a communication from a seat, it changes its state to 1.
+- A table is in the '1' state for as long as a seat is under pressure.

+# algorithm - heatmap

+for each sensor in the area matrix read state if state = 1
+    activated
+  else if state = 0
+    deactivated
+  endif.
+endfor.

+read area matrix and display occupancy

+# algorithm - read state

+communicate with table sensors (wifi) read tag read state end communication